GunnarLarssonSLU/rise_sdvp/Embedded/RC_Controller/README.md

 Below you find information on important files in the folder and what to find where. (in progress..)

+The card runs [ChibioOS](https://en.wikipedia.org/wiki/ChibiOS/RT).
+You can find more information on the operating system at https://www.chibios.org/dokuwiki/doku.php.

+A very short summary of the information flow on the card is:
+- Upon start 'main' in 'main.c' is execute in order to initiate various processes
+- Among these processes it starts to read data from the usb port on the card.
+The data is processed by 'commands_process_packet' in 'commands.c'.
+All communication to the card is processed by this function (not all communication to the vehicle reaches the card, for example if a camera is used that is handled directly by the raspberry pi)
+- In many cases the processing of the informtion will lead to 'commands_send_packet' (also in 'commands.c') being called to return data via the usb port.

 # Main

 The main function initiates all threads running on the card.
 Logging and timeout settings are set directly in the file